Hypnotic metaphor currently active in Europe.

 Absolute genius.
 Greenpeace for a few decades has used imagery to spread their frame of life on the planet.
 I am not interested in whether they are right or wrong.
 I am very interested in the fact of EFFECTIVENESS of message.
 This is a template for one type of hypnotic metaphor.
 (Remember that every metaphor has an audience and if the audience doesn’t get the image, they aren’t part of the target group for the message.
 More on this later.)

-Never allow yourself to get wrapped up into “politics” or “emotions” instead think about YOUR OUTCOMES and how you can take the most effective strategies for communicating and influence and implement them in YOUR WORLD.
+Never allow yourself to get wrapped up into “politics” or “emotions”, but instead think about YOUR OUTCOMES and how you can take the most effective strategies for communicating and influence and implement them in YOUR WORLD.

 This happened a week ago Friday:

 “Hey Kev, I’m getting ready to do my google adwords and Facebook ads advertising.”